meelgroup/ganak/README.md

-# GANAK- A Probabilistic Exact (Weighted and UnWeighted) Model Counter
+# GANAK- A Probabilistic Exact Model Counter
 GANAK  takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

 To read more about technical algorithms in Ganak, please refer to [our paper](https://www.comp.nus.edu.sg/~meel/Papers/ijcai19srsm.pdf)